-A well connected city.
+A collaborative city.
 Jobs and skills for the city.

+A city for people.
 A city in its landscape.

+Housing the city.
 An efficient city.

+A city of great places.
 A resilient city.

 Within the Greater Sydney Region Plan these Directions are presented via the three cities concept, with the cities being the Western Parkland City, Central River City and Eastern Harbour City.
 District Plans have also been developed to support the three cities concept at a more localised level.